PBFDOT Header

 Once the construction is complete, traffic will be shifted onto the new bridge and the eastbound and westbound lanes will be open on SR A1A between SR 5/US1 and CR 605/Old Dixie Highway.

-Beginning at 10 a.m. on Monday, April 28, the SR A1A and CR 605/Old Dixie Highway intersection will be shifted slightly south to facilitate the construction of the west end of the new North Causeway Bridge.
-Please note that the traffic lights at the SR A1A and CR 605/Old Dixie Highway intersection will be removed and replaced with a 3-way stop.
+To ensure community and crew safety as we work to enhance the roadway and provide a safer and more resilient infrastructure, the SR A1A and CR 605/Old Dixie Highway intersection was shifted slightly south on Monday, April 28, to facilitate the construction of the west end of the new North Causeway Bridge.
+Please note that the traffic lights at the SR A1A and CR 605/Old Dixie Highway intersection will be removed and replaced with a 2-way stop.
 Traffic will remain in the new configuration until the new bridge is opened to the public, which is anticipated for Late 2026.
 Please see the attached detour flyer for more information.

 Westbound SR A1A to northbound and southbound SR 5/US 1 motorists will be detoured via north CR 605/Old Dixie Highway to westbound Juanita Avenue to SR 5/US 1